Skip to Main Content

 What are the drone regulations for filming in Brazil?

+Here is the breakdown.
 Drone filming in Brazil is regulated by ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies).
-SISANT registration required for drones over 250g, valid 24 months.
-The maximum flight altitude is 120m, and no-fly zones include 5.4-9km from airports, military and government zones, national parks without ICMBio permit, crowds and emergency areas.
-Commercial filming permits require 2-4 weeks for SARPAS authorization; up to 6 weeks for heritage/environmental areas.
+SISANT sign-ups needed for drones over 250g, valid 24 months.
+The maximum flight altitude is 120m, and no-fly zones have 5.4-9km from airports, military and government zones, national parks without ICMBio permit, crowds and emergency areas.
+Commercial filming permits need 2-4 weeks for SARPAS sign-off.
+Up to 6 weeks for heritage/site-level areas.

 What does a drone operator do on a film set?